Written byJessica Shee

 How to revert/convert/downgrade APFS to HFS/HFS+ without data loss?

-If you upgrade to macOS Mojave 10.14 or High Sierra 10.13, the solid-state drive (SSD) will be automatically converted from HFS/HFS+ to APFS and there is no opt-out.
+If you upgrade to macOS Monterey, Big Sur, Catalina, Mojave, or High Sierra, the solid-state drive (SSD) will be automatically converted from HFS/HFS+ to APFS and there is no opt-out.
 However, even though the APFS file system is optimized for HFS+ with many advanced properties, many Mac users cannot get used to APFS and want to convert APFS back to HFS+.
-It is undeniable that APFS does come with some limitations and brings users troubles like drive corruption after converting from HFS+ to APFS.
+It is undeniable that APFS does come with some limitations and brings users troubles like disk corruption after converting from HFS+ to APFS.

 Then you may ask, is it possible to convert/revert APFS back to HFS/HFS+?
 The answer is "Yes" but with some precautions.
 This page will list what you should know when you revert or convert APFS to HFS/HFS+ and provide the details about the best APFS to HFS converter with no risk of losing data.

-Disk Utility is a built-in tool that can manage internal and external storage devices, including partitioning and formatting your disks, creating disk image, checking and repair disk errors, etc. So, you can convert APFS to Mac OS Extended (HFS+) with this natural APFS to HFS+ converter - Disk Utility.
+Disk Utility is a built-in tool that can manage internal and external storage devices, including partitioning and formatting your disks, creating a disk image, checking and repairing disk errors, etc. So, you can convert APFS to Mac OS Extended (HFS+) with this natural APFS to HFS+ converter - Disk Utility.

 Attention: This process is destructive to your data on the APFS container/drive.
 So please check again if you have a backup copy.